Mr. Robot Recap: Stage 3

 It’s here Mr. Robot discovers the full truth: Price knew about the Five/Nine hack because of his partnership with Whiterose.
 “World catastrophes like this,” he tells Mr. Robot, “they aren’t caused by lone wolves like you.
 They occur because men like me allow them.
 You just happened to stumble into one.”
 It’s similar to what Irving told Mr. Robot outside the party on the day of the explosions, only this time it’s coming from The Man.
 Mr. Robot realizes that both he and Tyrell targeted the wrong enemy.
 It’s the Dark Army that’s been pulling the strings the whole time.

 Mr. Robot’s third season has focused on shattered illusions, and the prices people pay for committing to ostensibly good causes that are co-opted by bad people.
-Sam Esmail and Co. have effectively illustrated how shadowy elites co-opt revolutionary movements to further their own misdeeds, and how that can lead to personal and existential ruin for the revolutionaries.
+Sam Esmail & Co. have effectively illustrated how shadowy elites co-opt revolutionary movements to further their own misdeeds, and how that can lead to personal and existential ruin for the revolutionaries.
 Yet, the moment when Mr. Robot sees the light doesn’t have the punch it needs.
-Instead, that scene, as well as the Mr. Robot and Tyrell meeting, drags out over the course of the episode in flashback, presumably to draw out the tension and explain the full extent of his mirror note to Elliot: “They Own The FBI.”
+Instead, that scene, as well as the Mr. Robot and Tyrell meeting, drags over the course of the episode in flashback, presumably to draw out the tension and explain the full extent of his mirror note to Elliot: “They Own The FBI.”
 Christian Slater and Martin Wallström chew the scenery, but it’s otherwise a wasted enterprise.
 By the end of the episode, Elliot and Mr. Robot are on the same page, but the time it took to get to that point wasn’t well utilized.

 Meanwhile, Darlene honeypots Dom so that she can gain access to her badge in order to potentially reverse the Five/Nine hack.
-The scene in Dom’s apartment when Darlene patiently seduces her showcases the series’ tender side, as the (slightly obvious) subtext indicates that the two have grown closer during the operation.
+The scene in Dom’s apartment when Darlene patiently seduces her showcases the series’s tender side, as the (slightly obvious) subtext indicates that the two have grown closer during the operation.
 Yet, I’m not sure if I buy that Dom would fall for Darlene’s plan in the first place.
 Mr. Robot previously established Dom’s loneliness and alienation due to her job, but it’s also established her as a highly competent field agent who has been stymied by a superior acting as a double agent.
 On one hand, I can see how she might fall for Darlene out of a moment of shared vulnerability, but on the other hand, she also knows about Darlene’s history of deception.
 Luckily, Darlene doesn’t get away with it (that would have been way too big of a stretch), but the narrative machinations to arrive at that place are faulty.

 There’s also the nature of Elliot’s Stage 3 scheme, which is somehow logical and nonsensical simultaneously.
 Elliot meets with Grant to discuss “Stage 3,” the next part of the plan that would destroy E Coin.
 Grant balks at this idea because Elliot’s initial plan clearly had only two stages.
 Nevertheless, he downloads the information off his laptop so that they can examine it in private, which inadvertently provides Elliot access to the Dark Army system.
 Naturally, Grant and Whiterose don’t buy Elliot’s plan and instead conspire to kill him.